How to shape results in Azure AI Search

 to the query request.
 There's no maximum value imposed by the search service.
 Depending on your query and the content of your documents, the count could be as high as every document in the index.

 Count is accurate when the index is stable.
-If the system is actively adding, updating, or deleting documents, the count will be approximate, excluding any documents that aren't fully indexed.
+If the system is actively adding, updating, or deleting documents, the count is approximate, excluding any documents that aren't fully indexed.

 Count won't be affected by routine maintenance or other workloads on the search service.
 However if you have multiple partitions and a single replica, you could experience short-term fluctuations in document count (several minutes) as the partitions are restarted.